Played in the radio and TV series by Simon Jones; in the film by Martin Freeman

 - No Name Given: Subverted.
 It's not important.

 - Wizard Classic: In the TV series, he looks a lot like Gandalf.
 While not an actual wizard, he looks and acts the part.

 - Always Chaotic Evil: Subverted.
 According to the Guide itself, they are "not actually evil, but bad-tempered, bureaucratic, officious and callous."

 - Bad Boss: A Vogon captain killing most of his crew in a violent rage is pretty normal for them.

 - Determinator: By all indications, the Vogons were never supposed to survive, or become sentient (their brains are a badly misplaced liver).
 And yet, they're still around, being too damn stupid to kill.

 - Evolutionary Levels: They're a species evolution didn't so much forget, but rather completely gave up on the minute it saw them.

 - Obstructive Bureaucrat: That's right, the entire race.
 So much so that a Vogon won't lift a finger to save their own grandmother from a painful death without an overly elaborate amount of paperwork being signed first.
+In triplicate.